 - Victoria's Secret Compartment: Sherri was a wildcat as a manager: screaming at the ref, parkouring in and out of the ring, and fast-reloading the purse with objects in her cleavage.

 - When managing Ted DiBiase, her cleavage was quite literally his wallet (see Male Gaze entry).

 - Wicked Witch: As SummerSlam '89, she cut a promo alongside Randy Savage and Zeus where she stood over a smoking caudron and claiming to be able to see the future.

 - Woman Scorned: The incident with the mirror took her off TV for several months.
 When she returned at the 1993 Royal Rumble, she sided with Shawn's rival Marty Jannetty in a match, ending her run with Michaels.

 - Wounded Gazelle Gambit:

-- She made her first WCW appearance at 1994’s Clash of the Champions XXVII in a title unification match between Sting and Ric Flair, coolly showing her support from behind the ropes.
-Flair swanned about in preparation for one of his patented "Flair Flops" — then yanked Sherri in the path of a flying cross body, leaving her to catch a 250-lb man.
-"Dirtiest Player in the Game", for a reason.
-As cheers for Sting evaporated, the disheveled Sherri returned the favor by performing the Splash on him three times, outing herself as an agent of the Nature Boy.
+- She made her first WCW appearance at 1994s Clash of the Champions XXVII, in a title unification match between Sting and Ric Flair.
+In the final match, Flair swanned about in preparation for one of his "Flair Flops"... then yanked Sherri into the path of Sting's flying cross body.
+Dirtiest Player in the Game, for a reason.
+As the cheers for Sting evaporated (because he'd just tackled a defenseless woman), a disheveled Sherri returned the favor by performing the Splash on him three times.